 If you want to plant your new cold-hardy palm in a location where it’s given the most protection during winter consider the following:

-Additionally, because most palms can weather drought, this gives them a better ability to withstand an extremely cold winter.
+Additionally, because most palms can weather drought, this gives them a better chance to withstand an extremely cold winter.
 Most cold-hardy palms are native to regions where dry and wet seasons are very distinct.
 Freezing stress is similar to drought stress, as it affects the palm’s ability to intake water.
-This ability to withstand low water conditions gives the cold-hardy palm the ability to withstand the freezing conditions.
+This ability to withstand low water conditions gives the cold-hardy palm the ability to withstand cold conditions.

 Give the Palm Extra Cold Protection